gururaghav2925/python-module-15-B/README.md

-# Python Program: Build a Binary Search Tree Using a Built-in Function
+#  Build a Binary Search Tree Using a Built-in Function

 ## Aim
 To create a binary search tree (BST) in Python using a recursive function.
 The program gets input from the user, builds the BST from a sorted list, prints the post-order traversal, and verifies if the constructed tree is a valid BST.